-Using medjool dates is important as they are higher in moisture and are much more sticky, helping the mixture to bind together.
+The kind of dates matters when making these vegan bliss balls.
+Using medjool dates (fresh dates) is important as they are higher in moisture and are much more sticky than dried dates, helping the mixture to bind together.
 I haven't tested this recipe with regular dried dates but if you wish to do so I would consider soaking them until softened.

 - 10 medjool dates pits removed

 - ¼ cup hemp seeds